Christmas on a budget: 6 steps to an cheaper festive season

 Can you keep a secret?
 One fun option could be to start a family Secret Santa.
 This works by each person putting their names into a hat, and then taking it in turns to pick one out at random to reveal who their Secret Santa recipient is.
 The name of the game is to keep it a secret from the person you’ve selected, and part of the fun is trying to guess who bought your gift!

-The good thing is that you only need to buy one present and you can all agree on a set budget (and even a theme) beforehand, so that it is fair and affordable for the whole group.
-That also forces everyone to be a bit more creative, and you can make more effort on one person with fewer people to worry about.
+The good thing is that you only need to buy one present and you can all agree on a set budget (and even a theme) beforehand so that it is fair and affordable for everyone.
+That also forces people to be a bit more creative, and you can make more effort on one person with fewer people to worry about.

 Or, what about homemade Christmas goods?
 Nothing says Christmas more than the smell of freshly baked mince pies and Christmas cake.
 Not only do goodies make great gifts, but baking is also a lovely way to get crafty and keep the kids busy over the winter period.

 Food and drink: money-saving hacks

 Aside from gifts, by far the most enjoyable (and expensive) part of Christmas is the food and drink.
 Here are our top tips to make savings on supermarket shopping:

 Look into using supermarket loyalty points to cover part of your shop

 Think about shopping around the supermarkets to find the best deals out there, instead of just sticking to your usual store.
 You can price check on the internet beforehand so you know which shops are cheapest, to save traipsing round them all